JoramMillenaar/obsidian-related-notes/README.md

 ### TODO
 Here are the current development goals for the plugin:
 - Replace the local API with an ephemeral CLI that doesn't require manual closure.
-- Explore implementing note-specific commands using `editorCallbacks`.
 - Ensure the `onload` method is non-blocking by deferring data fetching to the `onLayoutReady` callback.
   - Prevent unnecessary re-indexing on every load.
 - Add a settings tab for user customization.
 - Support reflecting file actions (create, update, delete) in the index.
 - Display plugin loading progress updates in the status bar.
-- Optimize `getAllNotePaths` to use `this.app.vault.getMarkdownFiles()`.
 - Investigate using `this.app.metadataCache.getFileCache(file)` for file parsing instead of regex on raw content.
 - Find a more suitable template for extending the custom view.
 - Clean up dependencies:
   - Remove or resolve any security issues.
   - Minimize dependencies and eventually eliminate those containing any code relating to external APIs to ensure a complete local design.
 - Consider renaming the plugin to something like **Deeplink**, **Meaning Map**, **SmartLink**, or **Relate Notes**.
+- Improve logging and remove the many console.log statements
+- Add headers to the list view, like 'note' and 'similarity'

 ### License